nibralab/content-patterns/input-control/captcha.md

 If the user succeeds in typing what the image says, his content is posted to the website.
 If not, the action will be refused.
-It is common to allow a number of tries to enter the captcha text, as some captcha images are even unreadable to humans due to the strong image manipulation is has been exposed to.
+It is common to allow a number of tries to enter the Captcha text, as some Captcha images are even unreadable to humans due to the strong image manipulation it has been exposed to.

-There is a fine line between making a captcha unrecognizable for OCR scanners and still readable for human beings.
+There is a fine line between making a Captcha unrecognizable for OCR scanners and still readable for human beings.
 Readability for the human has to come first.
-Other problems with implementing captchas to protect your website include a lock-out from visually impaired users, as they can't use voice software to speak what the captcha reads.
+Other problems with implementing Captchas to protect your website include a lock-out from visually impaired users, as they can't use voice software to speak what the Captcha reads.

-Other forms of protection from malicious spammers are asking questions like “what is 2 + 3” or “what is two plus three” or using voice captchas,
+Other forms of protection from malicious spammers are asking questions like “what is 2 + 3” or “what is two plus three” or using voice Captchas,

 ## Usage